ndsev/erdblick/README.md

 `erdblick` is a dynamic mapviewer built on the `mapget` feature service.

 > **Warning ⚠️**: Erdblick is still under active development and hasn't reached its final form.
 However, we'd love to hear your feedback during this phase.
-Our goal is to launch a fully functional Desktop app by the end of 2023.
-Stay tuned! 🚀

 **Capabilities:** 🛠️